1. Online Payments Services Agreement

 Term and automatic extension of term

-17.1 This Agreement commences on the date specified in Schedule 1 and runs until terminated by a party in accordance with its terms.
+17.1 The agreement between the parties in respect of these Terms and Conditions commences on the date Australia Post provides written confirmation to you and continues until terminated by a party in accordance with its terms.

 Termination without cause

-17.2 This agreement may be terminated by You or Australia Post without cause upon thirty (30) days prior written notice to the other party.
+17.2 The agreement between the parties in respect of these Terms and Conditions may be terminated by You or Australia Post without cause upon 30 days’ prior written notice to the other parties.

 Australia Post and NAB suspension and termination rights

-17.3 Australia Post or NAB may suspend or terminate this Agreement or suspend then terminate any part of it at any time if any of the following events occur:
+17.3 Australia Post or NAB may suspend or terminate the agreement between the parties in respect of these Terms and Conditions or suspend then terminate any part of it at any time if any of the following events occur:

-a) You are in breach of Your obligations under or arising out of this Agreement; or
+a) You are in breach of Your obligations under or arising out of these Terms and Conditions;

-b) either Australia Post or NAB has any suspicion of fraud in connection with You, Your customers or any transaction for which services are provided under this Agreement; or
+b) either Australia Post or NAB has any suspicion of fraud in connection with You, Your customers or any Transaction;

-c) if in Australia Post’s or NAB’s reasonable opinion, the processing of Your transactions exposes Australia Post or NAB to an unacceptable level of risk; or
+c) if in Australia Post’s or NAB’s reasonable opinion, the processing of Transactions exposes Australia Post or NAB to an unacceptable level of risk;

-f) You or any service provider (other than Australia Post or NAB) that You use in connection with Your merchant services has suffered a Data Breach
+f) You or any service provider (other than Australia Post or NAB) that You use in connection with the services You provide to Your customers has suffered a Data Breach;

-h) either Australia Post or NAB is advised or instructed to do so by Visa, MasterCard, or any other card scheme provider from whom You obtain payment services; or
+h) either Australia Post or NAB is advised or instructed to do so by any Card Scheme provider from whom You obtain payment services;

 n) You have a significant adverse credit event recorded against You; or

-o) Australia Post is unable to obtain sufficient security interest as security for Your obligations under this Agreement.
+o) Australia Post is unable to obtain sufficient security interest as security for Your obligations under clause 12.2.

-17.4 A suspension or termination under this clause 17 may be made immediately and without notice if Australia Post or NAB, acting reasonably, determines that immediate termination without notice is required in the circumstances to protect the legitimate interests of either party.
-Australia Post will notify You reasonably promptly after any suspension or termination with no prior notice.
-In all other circumstances, a suspension or termination under this clause 17 may be made with reasonable notice.
+17.4 A suspension or termination under this clause 17 may be made immediately and without notice.
+Australia Post will endeavour to notify You reasonably promptly after any suspension or termination with no prior notice.

-17.5 If any event described in clause 17.3 occurs Australia Post may, in addition to its rights to suspend or terminate, change the settlement period applicable to You (as initially set out in Schedule 2) without notice to You if Australia Post, acting reasonably, determines that changing the settlement period without notice is reasonably required in the circumstances.
-Australia Post will notify You reasonably promptly after it does this.
-In all other circumstances, if an event described in clause 17.3 occurs Australia Post may change the settlement period applicable to You by reasonable notice.
+17.5 If any event described in clause 17.3 occurs Australia Post may, in addition to its rights to suspend or terminate, change the settlement period applicable to You (initially, up to 7 Banking Days) without notice to You.
+Australia Post will endeavour to notify You reasonably promptly after it does this.

 Other termination events

-17.6 This Agreement will terminate automatically and immediately if:
+17.6 The agreement between the parties in respect of these Terms and Conditions will terminate automatically and immediately if:

 a) Australia Post’s registration as a member service provider or independent sales organisation with any relevant Card Scheme is cancelled; or